 To remind ourselves the importance of our mission, here in QECI we usually review the history and origin of this young sea on our planet.
-Just imagine, the first people that explored the Persian Gulf about 10.000 years ago at the late Pleistocene, instead of a shallow sea, they found a fertile plain with several rivers passing through like the Tigris, Euphrates and Karunand streaming into the Indian Ocean.
+Just imagine, the first people that explored the Persian Gulf more than 15.000 years ago or so at the late Pleistocene, instead of a shallow sea, they found a fertile plain with several rivers passing through like the Tigris, Euphrates and Karunand streaming into the Indian Ocean.
 The treasure that those prehistoric men found there was freshwater resources that could save them during the droughts of the last ice age (ref).
 Although after the ice age, with rising sea levels, the Indian Ocean flooded that vast plain and forced its residents to leave.
 However natural resources of that newborn sea was a newfound treasure that convinced human societies to build their civilizations along its coasts (ref).
 One of the most precious of those natural treasures was the Persian Gulf pearl which in the Gilgamesh Epic, one of the oldest literary works ever discovered, has been speculated as the “Flower of Immortality”.
 In some other historical texts, it was also mentioned as the most expensive gem in the ancient Roman Society (ref).
 Eventually, at the end of the second millennium, huge hydrocarbon resources were another wealth that humans found under the Persian Gulf.
 Along with other hydrocarbon resources of the world, the gulf’s oil and gas resources have gone on to facilitate humans to build a consumerist civilization addicted to cheap energy, eventually contributing to man-made climate change.

 A coral reef community near Greater Tomb Island at the eastern Persian Gulf.
 Coral reefs of the Persian Gulf are a good example of the heat-tolerant marine biota living in this climate changed marine realm.
 Increasing water temperatures for just one to two degrees may cause reef corals to turn white, a phenomenon named “coral bleaching” which can kill the corals if it lasts for a prolonged period.
 It happens because thermal changes lead corals to expel the symbiotic algae living in their cells.
 The algae not only are responsible for the corals’ colour, but also provide up to 90% of their energy through photosynthesis.
 Surprisingly, the Persian Gulf reef corals resist the temperatures that cause coral bleaching elsewhere in the world.
 However, even these heat-tolerant corals are not able to adapt to the current rate of the man-made global warming.
 Sheppard (2016) reported that about 70% of the Persian Gulf’s coral reefs disappeared in just a few decades, and sadly, all scientific evidence shows that this decreasing trend continues.
 But can we do anything to save this natural heritage?
 (Read more)